It’s important for all Nova Scotians, whether they choose to gamble or not, to know how social responsibility underscores everything we do.

-We ensure that we follow all regulations and our provincial regulator, the Alcohol and Gaming Division (AGD) of the Department of Service Nova Scotia and Municipal Relations, oversees that we do.
-The AGD is a separate entity, independent from us and our industry operators.
+We ensure that we follow all regulations and our provincial regulator, the Alcohol Gaming Fuel and Tobacco Division of Service Nova Scotia, oversees what we do.
+The AGFTD is a separate entity, independent from us and our industry operators.

-We work with the AGD and our operators to ensure a responsible, safe and secure gaming environment.
+We work with the AGFTD and our operators to ensure a responsible, safe and secure gaming environment.

-The AGD also processes charitable gaming applications and grants licences.
+The AGFTD also processes charitable gaming applications and grants licences.